Kotlin/kotlin-by-example/examples/03_special_classes/02_Enum.md

 ```

-1. Defines a simple enum class with three enum instances.
-The number of instances is always finite and they are all distinct.
+1. Defines a simple enum class with three enum constants.
+The number of constants is always finite and they are all distinct.
-2. Accesses an enum instance via the class name.
+2. Accesses an enum constant via the class name.
 3. With enums, the compiler can infer if a `when`-expression is exhaustive so that you don't need the `else`-case.

-Enums may contain properties and methods like other classes, separated from the list of instances by a semicolon.
+Enums may contain properties and methods like other classes, separated from the list of enum constants by a semicolon.

 ```run-kotlin